Creating With Git

 With your very own copy of the repo, clone it down by copying the URL and then heading over to your terminal and typing:

-git clone git@github.com:your-github-account/creating-with-git.git
+git clone git@codeberg.org:your-codeberg-account/creating-with-git.git

 If you added a passphrase to your SSH key, you’ll be prompted for it.
 Type it in and press Enter, although you won’t see any visual confirmation of keystrokes.